-- The end of the month covered by your last contribution toward the cost of coverage. - The date you become ineligible to have a spouse or dependents covered. - The end of the month in which the dependent ceases to qualify as a dependent. - The date the dependent child, who was permanently and totally disabled, marries. - The date the covered divorced spouse remarries (or the date the enrollee marries). - The date of the spouse or dependent's death. - The date the Plan terminates.
+- The date your coverage under the Plan ends. - The end of the month covered by your last contribution toward the cost of coverage. - The date you become ineligible to have a spouse or dependents covered. - The end of the month in which the dependent ceases to qualify as a dependent. - The date the dependent child, who was permanently and totally disabled, marries. - The date the covered divorced spouse remarries (or the date the enrollee marries). - The date of the spouse or dependent's death. - The date the Plan terminates.